 - Pests: One single insect can lay thousands of eggs, ensuring a continual attack on your lawn and landscape.
 If you know where to look for these pests, their impact can be minimized.
 For your landscape plants start by looking at the leaves or needles and keep an eye out for chew marks, feeding trails or curled leaves, as all can be indicators of insect activity.
 Also insects such as aphids or white flies can become rampant as plants grow larger and have less circulation between them.

 - Tall flowers should be staked to prevent damage by wind.
 Use stakes that are large enough to support the plant but are not too conspicuous.
-Use soft twine or twist ties to secure.

 - Vegetable Gardening - Make successive plantings of crops like beans and sweet corn to provide a continuous harvest until fall.
 A small garden will produce a large quantity of vegetables if replanting is done throughout the summer.
 For fall harvest of lettuce, radish, carrots, beets, turnips, kale and spinach, sow seeds in late July to early August.